Pre-purchase and pre-book your timed tickets.

 A range of takeaway hot and cold drinks and tasty food are available from The Hide restaurant and our kiosks.

-The Hide Restaurant (takeaway)
+The Hide Restaurant (dine-in and takeaway)

 Our rotational menu includes simple dishes such as pasta, salads, pizzas and, chips, kids meals as well, hot and cold drinks, and scrumptious cakes.
 Open from 11.30am to 3pm.
 Check the menu board for daily updates.